null Skip to Content

 Where Should Ceiling Beams Start on My Ceiling?

 The next question is where to start your ceiling beams.
-You might not have given this much thought yet so to help you get started, you can consider these two choices.
+You might not have given this much thought yet, so to help you get started, you can consider these two choices.

-Ceiling Beams Against Your Walls
+Placing Ceiling Beams Against Your Walls

 Place your first and last beams right up against the wall on each side of the ceiling to create a tidy, enclosed effect.
 Note that when a beam butts up against a wall, only two sides are visible – so you can save money by ordering L-headers that match your other beams.